elastic/kibana/src/core/MIGRATION.md

 });
 ```

 The plugin and application bundles do not use webpack aliases for imports.
 Stateful services are passed around as function arguments.
-The plugin definition shim wires up the necessary bits of the core start contract, and the legacy app entry file shims the app-specific behaviors that ultimately will move into core (e.g. mounting the application) or will go away entirely (ui/autoload/styles).
+The plugin definition shim wires up the necessary bits of the core setup contract, and the legacy app entry file shims the app-specific behaviors that ultimately will move into core (e.g. mounting the application) or will go away entirely (ui/autoload/styles).

 **Angular application:**